NotReeceHarris/cryptic.js/README.md

 ### Using ngrok

-Using ngrok to create a secure HTTP tunnel is a great way to enhance your security and privacy by hiding your IP address.
+Using ngrok to create a secure TCP tunnel is a great way to enhance your security and privacy by hiding your IP address.
 It also eliminates the need to port forward your device, making it much easier to use Cryptic js.

-To set up an HTTP tunnel on port `X` using ngrok, follow these steps:
+To set up an TCP tunnel on port `X` using ngrok, follow these steps:

 1. Download and install ngrok from the official website: https://ngrok.com/download.
 2. Extract the downloaded file and navigate to the folder containing the ngrok executable.